sefffal/PlanetOrbits.jl/README.md

 SVectors are chosen for the return values for easy composition with `CoordinateTransforms.jl` and `ImageTransformations.jl` packages.

-## Fitting Orbit from Astrometry
+## Fitting Orbit from Astrometry (fast maximum likelihood)
-This package supports performing a basic least-squares fit of an orbit to a set of measured astrometry points using Optim.jl.
+This package supports performing a basic fit of an orbit to a set of measured astrometry points using Optim.jl.

 Here is an example:
 ```julia